isv-oci-labs/cloudnative-observability/index.md

 helm repo add stable https://charts.helm.sh/stable helm install  prometheus stable/prometheus
 ````
-20.Edit serviceType to loadBalancer in prometheus service resource using below command
+20.Edit serviceType to LoadBalancer in prometheus service resource using below command so as to access the prometheus server GUI through browser
 ````
 kubectl edit svc prometheus-server -n default
 #Add this annotation in the annotations section of the service resource